 Want To Know How To Calculate Pain and Suffering For Your Case?
 Our Lawyers Can Help You Determine The Value Of Your Case

-Calculating pain and suffering in personal injury cases is complex because it involves both tangible and intangible impacts on your life.
+Pain and suffering calculations in personal injury cases are complex due to tangible and intangible life impacts.

 Working with an experienced attorney at Cronin, Fried, Sekiya, Kekina & Fairbanks & Fairbanks can help ensure that all aspects of your suffering are accurately represented, from physical pain to emotional and mental distress.